H4ckB4s3/dprofile/README.md

 ---

 # Note:
 This is an experimental demo.
-It uses https://easyhandshake.com (by [pinheadmz](https://github.com/pinheadmz)) to fetch the TXT records and currently supports off-chain TXT records only.
-It works with Handshake HNS TLDs, HNS SLDs, and ICANN SLDs.
+It uses https://easyhandshake.com (by [pinheadmz](https://github.com/pinheadmz)) to fetch the TXT records.
+When an NS is set up, it will fetch only off-chain TXT records..
+It works with Handshake HNS TLDs, HNS SLDs, HNS dSLDs, and ICANN SLDs.

+Using [fingertip](https://github.com/username/fingertip) is recommended.
+Only TLDs support a secure connection.
+So you can visit [https://tld.dprofile](https://tld.dprofile) but a SLD would be [http://sld.tld.dprofile](http://sld.tld.dprofile).

+You can also use it with the hns.to or rsvr.xyz bridge, but it will only support `http://` (http://tld.dprofile.hns.to - http://sld.tld.dprofile.hns.to).

 The primary goal of this demo is to establish a universal standard for TXT records and pave the way for APIs supporting wallets, socials, logins,...